canonical/ubuntu-cloud-docs/docs/public-images/public-images-how-to/verify-image-checksum.rst

         These are part of the ``coreutils`` and ``gnupg`` packages, which are installed by default.

     .. tab:: MacOS
-        Install the latest GnuPG and coreutils using `HomeBrew`_:
+        Install the latest GnuPG and coreutils using `Homebrew`_:

         .. code:: bash